Free cookie consent management tool by TermsFeed Generator What Modern PHP Looks Like in 2025 | Amir Kamizi

 • Dependency Injection Container

-…are now common in standalone projects or as part of other frameworks like Laravel.
+...are commonly used in standalone projects or as part of frameworks like Laravel.

 4. Pest PHP

-Pest has become the testing framework of choice for many teams.
+Pest has cemented itself as the testing framework of choice for many teams.
 Its syntax is clean, expressive, and modern:

 });